AlirezaSedghi/wp-aparat/readme.txt

 == Installation ==

-You can install Aparat for WordPress by either using wordpress.org plugin directory, or by directly uploading plugin files to your server.
+You can install Aparat for WordPress by either using the wordpress.org plugin directory or by directly uploading plugin files to your server.

 The first method: